Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 11. You can go to the boss.

-12. Ways near the station
+12. Paths near the station

-At the end of the station building is the exhibition "Railway Leo Tolstoy."
-Only one room, there are not many exhibits, it costs 20 rubles.
+At the end of the station building there is an exhibition “Leo Tolstoy’s Railway”.
+Just one room, not many exhibits, costs 20 rubles.

 13. Swiss travel watch, early 20th century